FAQ (For Non-local Fee-paying Students)

 - your English requirement can be waived if you have attained Grade C in GCSE / IGCSE / GCEOL English or Grade 4 in English at International Baccalaureate (IB)

-The university will closely monitor the development of the pandemic situation worldwide and confirm the programme delivery mode in early March 2022.
-You are advised to buy the air tickets only after confirming the programme delivery mode and receiving your student visa.
+You are advised to buy the air tickets only after confirming the offer and receiving your student visa.

 All non-local fee-paying students must stay at the student hostel.